This post may contain affiliate links. Please read my disclosure.

 - Divide dough into 8 equal portions.
 Pat or roll dough on a small pieces of tin foil that have been lightly sprayed with non-stick cooking spray, to about 8-inch circles.

 - Place each piece of foil carefully on grill.
-Cook for 3 to 4 minutes until edges starts to brown and top looks set.
-Using long handled tongs or a large metal spatula, remove crust from grill, and add toppings.
+Cook for 3 to 4 minutes until edges of pizzas starts to brown and tops look set.
+Using long handled tongs or a large metal spatula, remove crusts from grill, and add toppings.
 Go easy on the sauce as too much sauce or too many toppings can make the pizza soggy.

 - Carefully slide each foiled pizza back onto the grill.
 Cook an additional 3 to 4 minutes (with the lid closed) until bottom of crust is browned and cheese is melted.
 Remove from grill and serve immediately.